What to Consider Before Deciding on a Duplex Home

 The wall division

 First and foremost, check the thickness of the walls between your homes.
-It might look nice, but if the partition is made of thin materials, your party-loving next-door neighbor would be a curse.
+It might look nice, but your party-loving next-door neighbor would be a curse if the partition is made of thin materials.
 The same goes for your neighbor if your lifestyle is rather loud.
-You’d be sharing this wall for the rest of your life, so make sure you’d get enough privacy.
-If the walls are not to your satisfaction, you could weigh in the costs of adding to its thickness or applying some soundproofing methods.
+You’d be sharing this wall for the rest of your life, so ensure you get enough privacy.
+If the walls are not to your satisfaction, you could weigh in the costs of adding to their thickness or applying some soundproofing methods.

 If there are connecting doors, don’t just leave them locked.
 Wall them up.
 This is especially important if the duplex you’re buying used to be an old home that’s been split.